What is Resolution Time?

 Frequently Asked Questions

-First response time measures how quickly you acknowledge the customer.
-Resolution time measures how quickly you fully solve their problem.
-A 2-minute FRT with a 3-day resolution time means you're fast to respond but slow to resolve—both metrics need attention.
+First response time (FRT) measures how fast you acknowledge the customer.
+Resolution time measures how fast you fully fix their problem.
+A 2-minute FRT with a 3-day resolution time means you are fast to greet but slow to deliver — both metrics need to move together.